effectai/developer-docs/README.md

 ## Contribution Guide
-Feel free to submite a Pull Request.
+Feel free to submit a Pull Request.